 Fish excrete ammonia through their gills as their nitrogenous waste product.
 The toxic ammonia is converted by beneficial bacteria in the aquarium to nitrite, which is also toxic to the fish.
 Fortunately, in an established aquarium that has completely cycled, other bacteria convert nitrite into harmless nitrate.
 However, in new aquariums where the bacteria population hasn't grown adequately to detoxify the wastes from the fish in the aquarium, ammonia can build up to toxic levels quickly.

-Nitrite poisoning follows closely on the heels of ammonia as a major killer of aquarium fish.
-Just when you think you are home free after losing half your fish to ammonia poisoning, the nitrites rise and put your fish at risk again.
-Anytime ammonia levels are elevated, elevated nitrites will soon follow.
-To avoid nitrite poisoning, test when setting up a new tank, when adding new fish to an established tank, when the filter fails due to power or mechanical failure, and when medicating sick fish.
+Nitrite poisoning follows closely on the heels of elevated ammonia as a major killer of aquarium fish.
+Just when you think you are home-free after losing half your fish to ammonia poisoning, the nitrite level rises and puts your fish at risk again.
+Anytime ammonia levels are elevated, elevated nitrite will soon follow.
+To avoid nitrite poisoning, test the water when setting up a new tank, when adding new fish to an established tank, when the filter fails due to power or mechanical failure, and when medicating sick fish.